ASGAlex/flame_spatial_grid/doc/cell_layers.md

 with `GroupHitbox` - the second pass of the broad phase is started to find out concrete components in the grouped set.

-Items count in one group is limited to 25 items.
-For now, this value is hardcoded.
+Items count in one group is limited to 25 items by default.
 This limitation allows to avoid iterating hundreds of grouped items in a moment of collision and prevents heavy performance drops.
+Use `collisionOptimizerGroupLimit` parameter of `initializeSpatialGrid` to change default limit to your value, or change `HasSpatialGridFramework.collisionOptimizerDefaultGroupLimit` directly anywhere in application's runtime.

 If you enable debug mode either in `initializeSpatialGrid` or using the `isSpatialGridDebugEnabled` setter, you will see blue lines in place of group hitboxes.